 PRC laws and regulations do not currently classify P4P as a form of online advertising or as part of ICP services requiring an ICP license.
 We conduct our P4P business through our subsidiaries in the PRC, none of which has the qualification to operate online advertising business or holds an ICP license.
 However, we cannot assure you that the PRC government will not classify P4P as a form of online advertising or as part of ICP services in the future.
 If new regulations characterize P4P as a form of online advertising or as part of ICP services, we may have to conduct our P4P business through Baidu Netcom, which is qualified to operate online advertising business and holds an ICP license.
 This would increase our consolidated effective tax rate for two reasons.
 First, advertising revenues generated by Baidu Netcom are subject to a 3% construction fee for culture undertakings in addition to the 5% business tax.
-Second, Baidu Netcom is currently subject to a 25% enterprise income tax rate, as compared to the lower preferential enterprise income tax rates that our PRC subsidiaries are subject to as of the date of this annual report.
+Second, Baidu Netcom is currently subject to a 25% enterprise income tax rate, as compared to the lower preferential enterprise income tax rates that our PRC business and enterprise income tax as of the date of this annual report.
 See "Item 5A.
-Operating and Financial Review and Prospects-Operating Results-Taxation" for more information on PRC business and enterprise income tax as applicable to our subsidiaries and affiliated entities in the PRC.
+Operating and Financial Review and Prospects - Operating Results - Taxation" for more information on PRC business and enterprise income tax as a splicable to our subsidiaries and affiliated entities in the PRC.
 Moreover, if the change in classification of P4P were to be retroactively applied, we might be subject to sanctions, including payment of delinquent taxes and fines.
-In addition, the classification of P4P by as a form of online advertising could subject us to an obligation to monitor the content found on our websites."
+In addition, the classification of P4P as a form of online advertising could subject us to an obligation to monitor the content of listings of our P4P customers on our websites and the associated risks.
+See "- Risks Related to Our Businesses - We may be subject to claims based on the content found on our websites or the results in our paid search listings."
 Any change in the classification of P4P by the PRC government may significantly disrupt our operations and materially and adversely affect our business, results of operations and financial conditions.

-We may be adversely affected by complexity, uncertainties and changes in PRC regulation of Internet business and companies, including limitations on our ability to own key assets such as our website.
+We may be adversely affected by complexity, uncertainties and changes in PRC regulation of Internet business and companies, including limitations on our ability to own key assets such as our websites.